Muddz/StyleableToast/README.md

 ### Android StyleableToast

 An Android library that takes the standard Android Toast and takes it to the next level with a variety of styling options that gives your app and user experience that little extra unique feeling!
+Style your toast either by code or in styles.xml!

 Currently used in: